-- (10) "Midnight deadline" with respect to a bank is midnight after the conclusion of its next banking day following the banking day on which it receives the relevant item or notice or from which the time for taking action commences to run, whichever is later.
-Notwithstanding the foregoing, the midnight deadline with respect to a payor bank is extended until the time of dispatch of such item or notice if the bank uses a means of delivery that would ordinarily result in receipt by the bank to which the item or notice is sent on or before the receiving bank=s next banking day following the otherwise applicable midnight deadline.
-The extension provided in the preceding sentence is extended further if the payor bank uses a highly expeditious means of transportation, even if this means of transportation would ordinarily result in delivery after the next banking day.
-Notwithstanding receiving bank=s foregoing, if the midnight deadline provided by the first sentence of this subsection is a Saturday on which the bank is open to the public for carrying on substantially all of its banking functions, the midnight deadline is extended only if the bank uses a means of delivery that would ordinarily result in receipt by the bank to which the item or notice is sent before the cut-off hour for the next processing cycle (if sent to a returning bank) or the next banking day (if sent to the depositary bank). - (10A) "Routing number" means (a) the number printed on the face of a check in fractional form or in nine-digit form; or (b) the number in a bank=s indorsement in fractional or nine-digit form. - (11) "Settle" means to pay in cash, by clearing-house settlement, in a charge or credit or by remittance, or otherwise as agreed. - (11A) "Similarly situated bank" means a bank of similar size, located in the same community, and with similar check handling activities.
+<COL>(12)<COL>"Suspends payments" with respect to a payor bank is extended until the time of dispatch of such item or notice if the bank uses a means of delivery that would ordinarily result in receipt by the bank to which the item or notice is sent on or before the receiving bank's next banking day following the otherwise applicable midnight deadline.
+The extension provided in the preceding sentence is extended further if the payor bank uses a highly expeditious means of transportation, even if this means of transportation would ordinarily result in delivery after the receiving bank's next banking day.
+Notwithstanding the foregoing, if the midnight deadline provided by the first sentence of this subsection is a Saturday on which the bank is open to the public for carrying on substantially all of its banking functions, the midnight deadline is extended only if the bank uses a means of delivery that would ordinarily result in receipt by the bank to which the item or notice is sent before the cut-off hour for the next processing cycle (if sent to a returning bank) or the next banking day (if sent to the depositary bank).

+<COL>(10A)<COL>"Routing number" means (a) the number printed on the face of a check in fractional form or in nine-digit form; or (b) the number in a bank's indorsement in fractional or nine-digit form.

+<COL>(11)<COL>"Settle" means to pay in cash, by clearing-house settlement, in a charge or credit or by remittance, or otherwise as agreed.

+<COL>(11A)<COL>"Similarly situated bank" means a bank of similar size, located in the same community, and with similar check handling activities.